sunnykrGupta/kapacitor-influxdb-outlier-detection/README.md

 ### Anomaly detection

 Python programs to understand and detect outliers.
-Kapacitor TICKscript (ie, part of influxdata company) to detect anomaly.
+Kapacitor TICKscript (ie, part of influxdata company) to detect anomaly after processing stream of metrics coming from Influxdb.

 #### Kapacitor